lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 ![code02](/docs/code02_1.JPG)

-The Green Sock plugin is responsible for the animation
+The GreenSock plugin is responsible for the animation

 ![code02](/docs/code02_2.JPG)